alexcasella/mbta-prediction/README.md

 ## Visualzing MBTA Performance
 A project of EC500 (cloud computing), this is a web application that aims to provide accurate prediction to users of Massacheustes Bay Transportation Authority train network.
-The application will predict estimated time of arrival and commute afer taking into account the various effecting factors.
+The application will predict estimated time of arrival and commute after taking into account the various effecting factors.

 ### Branch: ui-angular